 Apple vs Samsung

 2011 was the year the war of mobile and tablet patents began in earnest.
-Apple seemed to win the first couple of battles but in December witnessed some sizeable setbacks, including Motorola winning the option to have both the iPad and iPhone banned for sale in Germany.
-The reason?
-Because Apple had refused to pay a royalty on an essential element for any 3G phone.
+Apple seemed to win the first couple of battles but December witnessed some sizeable setbacks including Motorola winning the option to have both the iPad and iPhone banned for sale in Germany – the reason because Apple had refused to pay a royalty on an essential element for any 3G phone.
 The fact is Apple has technically breached both Samsung and Motorola patents since 2008.
-Apple prevented Samsung from selling its product, so a high payout from Samsung is unlikely (as bugger all products were sold), whilst on the flipside a high payout in the billions to both Samsung and Motorola is likely as a result.
+Key here is the fact Apple prevent Samsung from selling a product so a high payout from Samsung is unlikely (as bugger all products were sold), whilst on the flipside a high payout in the billions to both Samsung and Motorola is likely.

 Will Three Become Two?

 With UMG snagging EMI away from WMG in 2011, will three major labels become two?
-Obviously, UMG could not pick up what has to be regarded as the baby WMG among the big boys, as it would provide clear competition issues with regulators in the US and also the EU.
+Obviously, UMG could not pick up what has to be regarded as the baby WMG amongst the big boys as it would provide clear competition issues with regulators in the US and also the EU.
 However, that leaves it wide open for newly crowned Sony Chief and septuagenarian Doug Morris to make a move to purchase WMG.
-It makes logical sense in TMV’s eyes because for two reasons: WMG will struggle to maintain relevance in catalogue negotiations with digital music services.
-Second, WMG will not achieve the scale and efficiencies it requires, which was the primary purpose of its bid for EMI in 2011.
+It makes logical sense in TMV’s eyes because firstly WMG will struggle to maintain relevance in catalogue negotiations with digital music services.
+Secondly, WMG will not achieve the scale and efficiencies it requires and was the primary purpose of its bid for EMI in 2011.

 Prediction: Sony Music will make a move to purchase WMG from Len Blavatnik’s Access Industries.
 Whether that bid is successful is anyone’s guess.

 As we all know licensing music from labels and publishers on a global basis is an absolute nightmare (and that is being polite).
-The current systems in place are so antiquated that they belong in the 19th century, and it’s time a fair and equitable 21st century global music licensing system is implemented.
-The fact that there is no transparency in the deals performing rights societies do with streaming services like Spotify and others is completely unacceptable in this new century.
+The current systems in place are so antiquarian that they belong in the 19th century, and its time a fair and equitable 21st century global music licensing systems is implemented.
+The fact there is no transparency in the deals performing rights societies do with streaming services like Spotify and others is completely unacceptable in this new century.

-Prediction: Here at TMV we would like to see a new global licensing mechanism established, as it is in the industry’s own best interest to do so.
-Yet sadly we believe such a move will be delayed by reactionary performing rights societies.
+Prediction: Whilst here at TMV we would like to see a new global licensing mechanism established as it is in the industries own interest.
+Yet we sadly believe such a move will be delayed – by reactionary performing rights societies.
 We do however predict some movement in the EU, which will be positive but not as groundbreaking as what is truly needed.

 Artists Vs Labels

-As we all know labels have been taking numerous advances over the years from digital music startups.
-Effectively, these advances have been used as ransoms, as new digital music retail services require licenses to be able to sell music online and via mobile.
-The problem is that when these services go bust (quite often due to excessive upfront advances required by major labels), the labels get to keep the money paid in the advance.
-TMV would have no problem with this if these same labels actually distributed these advances as they are legally required to do to the artists on their rosters.
+As we all know labels have been taking numerous advances over the years form digital music startups.
+Effectively used as ransoms as new digital music retail services require licenses to be able to sell music online and via mobile.
+The problem is that when these services go bust quite often due to excessive upfront advances required by major labels, the labels get to keep the money paid in the advance.
+TMV would have no problem with this is these same labels actually distributed these advances as they are legally required to do to the artists on their rosters.
 The problem is that they do not.

-Prediction: 2012 will witness at least one massive heritage artist taking its label to court for not paying the artist concerned its legal share of the advances received by the label when licensing its catalogue of music to new digital music startups.
+Prediction: 2012 will witness at least one massive heritage artist taking it’s label to court for not paying the artist concerned its legal share of the advances received by the label in licensing its catalogue of music to new digital music startups.